 - The War in Ukraine

-While some users are resigned to fate with the belief that crypto is done, others are optimistic the market will return to its former green days.
+While some users are resigned to their fate in the belief that crypto is done, others are optimistic the market will return to its former green days.

-But what happens now that Ethereum Merge is coming?
+But what happens now that the Ethereum merge is coming?

 The fact is that Bitcoin’s price movements partly drive the crypto market.
-But over time, a discussion shift is happening.
-And these discussions reopened the long-aged rivalry between Bitcoin Maximalists and Ethereum supporters.
+But over time, a shift in the discussion is happening.
+And these discussions reopened the long-aged rivalry between Bitcoin maximalists and Ethereum supporters.

-But between the two giant blocks, the singular question remains: Which Blockchain or ecosystem will offer more value to the future?
+But between the two giant blocks, the singular question remains: which blockchain or ecosystem will offer more value in the future?

-Of course, the answer can be subjective relative to who is answering it.
+Of course, the answer can be subjective depending on who is answering it.
 But at the far end of objectivity, it boils down to the question of use cases.

 Countless reports suggest investors are acquiring and tilting towards Ethereum, maybe as a result of the merge, or for whatever reasons.
 But what happens if these interests in Ethereum survive post-Merge?

-If Ethereum can deliver the expectations many users have of the Merge, then there are possibilities it may lead to the subsequent chain of events that will correct the market.
+If Ethereum can deliver on the expectations many users have of the merge, then there are possibilities that it may lead to a subsequent chain of events that will correct the market.
 There are also possibilities of creating an entirely new market demand pattern.

-The obvious movement, however, is that since the Merge announcement, the market is no longer looking grim.
-This is not to say that token prices have soared or recovered, on the contrary, rather, there is an optimistic clime that suggests we are headed for stability.
+The obvious movement, however, is that since the merge announcement, the market is no longer looking grim.
+This is not to say that token prices have soared or recovered; on the contrary, rather, there is an optimistic climate that suggests we are headed for stability.
 And the Merge is leading this optimism.

 What if it drags Bitcoin along with it? what if?

-As for Flipening, it’s a forked reality.
+As for Flipening, who knows? it’s a forked reality.
 The battle will keep raging on.